TheWizardsCode/DevLogger/README.md

 ### Log Entry

 This has the short and long text for your log entry.
-Bear in mind that the short entry will be used when posting to social media.
-The detail entry will be used in the Dev Log only.
+Bear in mind that the short entry will be used when posting to Twitter.
+The long entry will be used in the Dev Log and on Discord posts.

 ### Meta Data

-The meta data section defines Hashtags, URLs and Git commit hashes that should be used alongside your descriptive text.
+The meta data section allows you to define Hashtags, URLs, Git commit hashes and more that can be used alongside your descriptive text.
 Hashtags and URLs will be used in social media postings as well, so be aware that they will consume your character limit.
+To include a particular item in the list of meta-data items check the checkbox next to it.

+To add a new item simply type a freeform value into the textbox and click "Add".

+There is also a checkbox to indicate if this entry should be used in social amplification.
+This relates to scheduled social posts, see below for more.

 ### Posting

-This section are where actions for posting to your dev log will appear when a valid entry is available.
+This section is where you will find buttons for posting to your dev log and social accoutns.
+If an option is currently valid the button for it will appear here.
+At the time of writing the actions potentially available are Post to the DevLog, Twitter and Discord.

-### Data

-Here you can access the DevLog in MarkDown format.

 ### Media